EddieTeck/alx-zero_day/0x03-git/README.md

-axx school is a good schol
+i think axl school is a good school